Can Edibles Go Bad

 How Long Do Gummy Edibles Last Until They Expire?

-Generally, gummy edibles with natural ingredients and no preservatives will last 3 to 6 months from the time they are made when stored properly.
-After that time, the edible ingredients of your gummies will likely begin to deteriorate, and the cannabinoid content in them will start to degrade.
-In fact, studies show that THC degrades into CBN with time, and after excessive storage, almost all THC in edibles will be gone.
+Generally, gummy edibles with natural ingredients and no preservatives last 3 to 6 months when stored properly.
+After that time, the edible ingredients begin to deteriorate, and the cannabinoid content in them diminishes.
+In fact, studies show that THC degrades into CBN with time, and after some time, almost all THC in edibles will be gone.

 Some gummies might last a little longer, especially those that use preservatives, which extend the shelf life of the edible ingredients in the gummy.
-If your gummies contain HHC or HHC-P instead of regular THC, their cannabinoid content may take a little longer to break down.
-In any case, we do not recommend storing these gummies for more than 8 months as you risk them stale and loose their therapeutic qualities.
+If your gummies contain HHC or HHC-P instead of regular THC, they may take a little longer to degrade.
+In any case, we do not recommend storing these gummies for more than 8 months, as they risk losing their therapeutic qualities.

 Are Expired Edibles Safe to Eat?